Pritam123-saha/Weather-Application/README.md

 # Weather-Application
-Here I have created a weather application with the help of HTML, CSS, and JavaScript
+Here I have created a weather application with the help of HTML, CSS, and JavaScript.
+The Javascript Code is included in the HTML file.
+It fetch data from an API and will give you the Correct weather data of any city.